ALL STATE DATA UPDATED FOR 2022!

 Washington Hearings Approval Over Time

-As the table and the below chart indicate, Washington has dramatically declined in its approval rates over the years, currently just above the national average when it comes to approvals at the Hearing level.
-In 2020, Washington ranked 19th in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, Washington has dramatically declined in its approval rates over the years, currently just below the national average when it comes to approvals at the Hearing level.
+In 2021, Washington ranked 32nd in the nation for highest percentage of approvals at Hearings.

 However, as you’ll see below, all individual hearing offices in Washington are not the same – each office has its own approval rates, and almost as importantly, waiting times.
 Which hearing office your case is assigned to in Washington may have a significant bearing on your chances for approval.